jenofdoom/react-intermediate/README.md

 I've found that subfolders for components plus their styles and tests works, with separate folders for other types of constructs like actions and reducers works well for medium sized projects.
-The example projecct for today uses this structure.
+The example project for today uses this structure.

 For much larger projects, you should consider a _fractal_ structure (see [this